 Reach out to these micro-influencers, thank them for their kind words, and see whether they’d like to continue recommending your brand (and what compensation might be for it).

-In the post above, the company joined forces with the ThatDadBlog on Instagram to depict a lovely scene in which he and his young child enjoy a winter wonderland adventure, starring none other than the Chrysler Pacifica that enabled their magical journey.
+In the post above, the company joined forces with the ThatDadBlog on Instagram to depict a funny video in which he and his family enjoy reenacting some memories from his youth, starring none other than the JC Penny that encouraged their fun experience.

-Take a lesson from Chrysler and start partnering with opinion leaders.
+Take a lesson from JC Penny and start partnering with opinion leaders.
 You can find influencers in Awario by checking out the Influencers report.
 Create an alert for your brand name to find influencers who mentioned you, or for your industry to find micro-influencers in your niche.